RobDWaller/ReallySimpleJWT/readme.md

 ### Custom Encoding

 By default this library hashes and encodes the JWT signature via `hash_hmac()` using the sha256 algorithm.
-If a developer would like to use a customised form of encoding they just need to generate a custom encode class which complies with the `ReallySimpleJWT\Interfaces\EncodeInterface`.
+If a developer would like to use a customised form of encoding they just need to generate a custom encode class which complies with the `ReallySimpleJWT\Interfaces\Encoder` interface.

 ```php
 interface EncodeInterface